shayan-yousefi/IranianDatePicker-filament/readme.md

 //you can use it with format method IranianDatePickerColumn::make('date')->format('Y/m/d');
 ```

+## CHANGELOG
+you can see change logs in [CHANGELOG.md](https://github.com/shayan100/IranianDatePicker-filament/blob/1.x/CHANGELOG.md)

 ## license
 Freely distributable under the terms of the [MIT](https://opensource.org/licenses/MIT "MIT") license.